Get insider access

 Outdoors

-The Sonos Era 100 released in 2023.
-This premium home speaker has a wide array of built-in smart features to make the most of your listening experience.
+The Sonos Era 100 is a premium home speaker released in 2023.
+It has a wide array of built-in smart features to make the most of your listening experience.
 Alexa support lets you control the device with only your voice, and through the Sonos S2 app, you can connect it with compatible Sonos speakers to spread audio throughout your home.
 Alongside the larger and more premium Sonos Era 300, it's one of the few Sonos speakers to include Bluetooth connectivity.
-That said, it doesn't have Dolby Atmos support like the 300, so you can't enjoy more premium audio formats like with Dolby Atmos Music.
+It doesn't have Dolby Atmos support like the 300, so you can't enjoy more premium audio formats like with Dolby Atmos Music.

 Our Verdict